VGE-lab-MUNI/vr-et/README.md

 * Evaluation runtime (\verification and \visualization), to fix acquired data, and to see it visualized
 * External applications, scripts, eye-tracking data filtering

-This is meant as two separate runtimes (Unity), with etc. scripting on the side This is to follow the proposed software architecture (see image):
+This is meant as two separate runtimes (Unity), with etc. scripting on the side.

+This is to follow the proposed software architecture (see image):

 ## Technologies
 C# (Unity API)

 Processing (Java, external scripting)

 ## Setup
 Download the files into your Unity project (Unity 2018.4 and newer, render pipeline doesn't matter).

 For data logging, set up PathScript.

 For evaluation, use CSVReader to load data, and then \verification and \visualization to do the rest.

 For further instructions, read each script's documentation.

 ## Publications
-Eye-Tracking in Interactive Virtual Environments: Implementa-tion and Evaluation (under review)
+Eye-Tracking in Interactive Virtual Environments: Implementation and Evaluation (under review)

 ## Version
 Major release info will go here.

 Legacy compatibility with initial files/release needs to be maintained, should major changes commence.

 ## License